 - Right of First Refusal: A SNDA may offer an opportunity for lenders to negotiate terms featured in the existing lease.
 For example, a lender can require a tenant waive any existing right of first refusal to purchase the subject property.

-For more information on SNDAs and related matters, please contact Gabe at email@example.com or at 267-470-1227.
+For more information on SNDAs and related matters, please contact us at firstname.lastname@example.org or at 215-542-7070.